WildStar: Player versus player

 WildStar offered numerous means of player conflict.
 WildStar allowed players of opposing factions to fight almost anywhere within the in-game world.

 In addition to open world combat, players were able to participate in more organized combat, such as arenas, battlegrounds, or War Plots, where players fought each other in teams.

 Arenas consisted of small teams (2v2, 3v3, or 5v5) attempting to kill the opposing group of enemies.
 Each team had a set amount of respawns.
 A match was won when all of the members of a certain team had been killed, and were unable to respawn.

 Battlegrounds consisted of larger teams (10v10 to 15v15).
 Matches were centered on varying objectives, and victory conditions were dependent upon the nature of the objectives teams are tasked with.

 War Plots have the biggest teams (30v30).
 A War Plot is a fortress controlled by a War Party.
 Players of a War Party had to build the War Plot in order to increase its attack and defense possibilities.
 Matches were then organized by two War Parties.
 Victory is then obtained when players take control of the opposing team's War Plot.

 Raiding

-One of the main attractions of WildStar was its unique style of Player vs. Environment encounters, or raids.
+One of the main attractions of WildStar was its unique style of player vs. environment encounters, or raids.
 Carbine Studios took a stance unlike other games at the time and marketed raid encounters as "hardcore".
 Two primary raid instances were available in both 20 player and 40 player formats.
 The game began with the 20 man Genetic Archives instance and players progressed towards the 40 player Datascape instance.
 A future patch would lower the player number required in this instance to 20.
+In 2016 the third raid was added named Redmoon Terror.
+The raid is for 20 players.
 The encounters were unique in that they were built primarily off of WildStar's telegraph combat system, meaning players would need to interact with bosses in unfamiliar ways to defeat them.